AY2223S2-CS2103T-W14-4/tp-1/docs/UserGuide.md

 **Format**: `help`

-> You can display help window for HMHero which contains link to User Guide.
+> You can display the help window for HMHero which contains a link to User Guide.

 **Example:**
 ![help_command.png](images%2Fhelp_command.png)